Last Updated on April 18, 2023 by Admin

-This career guide provides an overview of the job description, skills, education requirements, job outlook, and salary potential for estimation engineers.
+This career guide provides an overview of the job description, skills, education requirements, job outlook, and salary potential for estimation engineers or construction estimators.

 If you are interested in pursuing a career as an estimation engineer, this guide is for you.
 Here, you will learn about the duties and responsibilities of an estimation engineer, the necessary skills and qualifications, and the job outlook for this profession.